cneagoe/anki_decks/linux/note.md

 ## What does lsblk do?

 <!-- notecardId: 1758518931041 -->
-provides detailed information about block devices present on your system it displays the physical disk (e.g., sda) along with its partitions (e.g., sda1 to sda5) the term "disk" refers to the entire physical disk each "partition" is a section of that disk
+provides information such as disk size, about block devices present on your system it displays the physical disk (e.g., sda) along with its partitions (e.g., sda1 to sda5) the term "disk" refers to the entire physical disk each "partition" is a section of that disk